 - I remember years ago when a couple came to talk to you.
 The wife had been hurt because she believed you ignored her by not speaking to her one Sunday morning.
 Even though you explained that your oversight was inadvertent and that you’d be more sensitive next time, they left the church a few months later.
 I struggle with those situations because I feel I have no voice.
 I feel powerless.
 I want to express my disappointment with such people and help them get perspective, but if they’ve already decided to leave, it profits little.
 (Kindle Locations 1712-1722).

 In our current church we both have a great relationship with those on our board.
 It really is a freeing experience for us.

-Having been in ministry together for over three decades, we recognize that serving alongside a pastor as a spouse is difficult.
+Having been in ministry together for over four decades, we recognize that serving alongside a pastor as a spouse is difficult.
 And I believe these killers apply as well to spouses of female pastors.
 While we can’t ignore these killers, with God’s grace a pastor and his spouse can rise above them and choose the godly path.

 What spouse killers have you seen in churches?
 How have you dealt with them?